NCommander/dnscatcher/doc/technical_overview.md

 Part of Catcher's design is to import zone files to both reduce load on the root servers and on the TLD domains.
 TLD zone files are available through ICANN's CZDB, and at a minimium, all Catcher instances can import the root zone, and .arpa.
 If a record from one of these local copies is requested *and* the record is still valid TTL, DNSCatcher may response with a validation path of 'has-local-zone-file'

 #### External Validation Required
 In the most common cases however, DNSCatcher needs to do some ground work to determine if a record is actually valid.
 As Catcher is in of itself a DNS resolver, it is supsectable to the DNS attacks listed at the top of this document.
-To ensure that Catcher is getting accurate records, a system known as cross-check is used to build a qurom.
+To ensure that Catcher is getting accurate records, a system known as cross-check is used to build a consensus.
 This involves several steps.

-1. The client submits a request to validate a record submitting what it sent as a question and the answer received.
+1. The client submits a request to validate a record and submits what it sent as a question and the answer received.

-2. The DNSCatcher server performs a recursive resolve from the root to the records designed, utilizing its own internals caches as necessary to speed up processing.
+2. The DNSCatcher server performs a recursive resolve from the root to the records designed, and utilizing its own internals caches as necessary to speed up processing.
 In the best case scenario, this information can entirely be pulled from the database with no network traffic required.
-This forms one half of the quorm.
+This forms one half of the consensus.
 Because DoT/DoH is not present on most DNS servers, this primarily takes the form of unencrypted DNS requests and thus is susceptible to tampering.

 3. A cross-check server (from the list set by the server admin) is selected at random, and the client's question is run, and an answer is received.
 Cross-check servers always use DNS-over-TLS/DNS-over-HTTPS to ensure inflight intergrity.
 Cross-check servers are simply public DNS recursive resolvers that support DoT/DoH.
 Where possible, key pinning will be used to further harden these connections. **NOTE:** A client may opt out of choosing to be cross-checked, only depending on Catcher's recursive resolve + any cached records for reasons of privacy.